-Going from an upright road bike to an aerodynamic tri bike takes some getting used to, so to help speed up the process, we gathered some tips from a few coaches who have helped athletes feel right at home in their aerobars.
+Going from an upright road bike to an aerodynamic tri bike takes some getting used to.
+So does lowering your bars or getting back into the swing of your tri bike.
+To to help speed up the process, we gathered six tips from a few coaches who have helped athletes feel right at home in their aerobars.
+Below that, we’ve also collected a few of our favorite (read: most adjustable) aero bars.

 1. Get A Good Bike Fit

 Whether you’re buying a new tri bike or putting aerobars on your road bike, you need a professional’s expertise.
 Just don’t force yourself into an overly aggressive aero position.
-“You’re doing yourself a disservice if you sacrifice power for aerodynamics,” says New York City coach Jonathan Cane of City Coach Multisport (Citycoach.org).
+“You’re doing yourself a disservice if you sacrifice power for aerodynamics,” said New York City coach Jonathan Cane of City Coach Multisport.
 “Similarly, if you sacrifice comfort for the sake of speed, you’ll pay the price on the run.”

 3. Ease Yourself In On A Trainer

-Triathlete Bike columnist Scott Fliegelman suggests breaking up your aero time into manageable chunks such as 4 mins/1 min, and building from there.
+Scott Fliegelman suggests breaking up your aero time into manageable chunks such as 4 mins in/1 min out, and building from there.
 Ride four minutes “on the gas” in the aerobars, then back off for a minute and sit upright to stretch your back and give your backside a break.
 Continue the pattern and increase your aero time.

 5. Use The Terrain As A Guide

 Use the uphills to spin while maintaining position, which will allow you to adapt to various cadences and pressures.
-“Sustained uphills of a moderate grade will teach you to keep the position when fatigue starts setting in,” Gell says.
-“This is the best way to build core, gluteus and quadricep strength needed to ride aero while on extended flat sections.”
+“Sustained uphills of a moderate grade will teach you to keep the position when fatigue starts setting in,” Gell said.
+“This is the best way to build core, gluteus, and quadricep strength needed to ride aero while on extended flat sections.”

 6. Build Core And Upper Body Strength